National Institute of Mental Health and Neurosciences

 The National Institute of Mental Health and Neuro-Sciences (NIMHANS) is a medical institution in Bengaluru, India.
 NIMHANS serves as the apex centre for mental health education and neuroscience research in the country.
 It is an Institute of National Importance operating autonomously under the Ministry of Health and Family Welfare.
-NIMHANS is ranked 4th best medical institute in India, in the current National Institutional Ranking Framework.
+NIMHANS is widely regarded as a leading institution in India for super-specialty training across psychiatry, neurology, and neurosurgery, and has been listed among Newsweek’s World’s Best Hospitals.

 History

 The history of the institute dates back to 1847, when the Bangalore Lunatic Asylum was founded.
 In 1925, the Government of Mysore renamed the asylum as the Mental Hospital.
 The Mysore Government Mental Hospital became the first institute in India for postgraduate training in psychiatry.

 The National Institute of Mental Health and Neurosciences (NIMHANS) was the result of the amalgamation of the erstwhile State Mental Hospital and the All India Institute of Mental Health (AIIMH) in 1954.
 The institute was established on 27 December 1974 as an autonomous body under the Societies Registration Act to lead in the area of medical service and research in the country.

 On 14 November 1994, NIMHANS was conferred a deemed university status by the University Grants Commission with academic autonomy.
 The institute has been declared as an Institute of National Importance by an act of parliament in 2012.
 In March 2017, the Government of India passed the Mental Healthcare Bill 2016, which also proposes to set up NIMHANS-like institutions across the nation.In 2017, then-Governor of Jharkhand, Droupadi Murmu, advocated for upgrading the Central Institute of Psychiatry (CIP) in Ranchi similar to the NIMHANS in Bengaluru.